 Imaginal Nurturing, Ego States, and Attachment: An Integrated Approach to Early Deficits – Training

-This distance training program is a continuing education program for therapists working with adults and is now available both online and in the original DVD plus manual format.
 The training is approved for 13 hours of EMDRIA CEUs.
-This is the most up-to-date material I offer.
 It is not simply a video of a workshop you were unable to attend, but rather was created specifically for distance learning.
-In it, you will have the opportunity to “sit in on” segments of numerous sessions with a client who generously allowed some of her sessions to be videotaped to foster the learning of other therapists in the Developing a Secure Self approach.
+In it, you will have the opportunity to “sit in on” segments of numerous sessions with a client who generously allowed some of her sessions to be videotaped to foster the learning of other therapists in this approach.
 Many other clinical examples are given throughout the training.
 There are also two experiential segments so you have some personal experience of what you will be asking clients to do.

 - Links to the video of each chapter of the training